Spring holidays celebrate renewal; the next day, we celebrate retail sales.

 Not shopping, from Black Friday deals through Cyber Monday specials, made this holiday weekend special for my family.

-When you remarry and throw another kid or two or three into the mix, good organization can mean the difference between a harmonious home and total chaos.
+When you remarry and throw in another kid or two (or three), good organization can mean the difference between a harmonious home and total chaos.

 Vicky Lansky's Divorce Book for Parents offers a children's Bill of Rights, including the right not be used as a pawn between parents.
 The author, who was 75, died this week.